 How to feed your Christmas cake

 Take the cake out of the airtight tin and unwrap it.
-Pierce the top of the cake several several times using a skewer.
+Pierce the top of the cake several times using a skewer.
 Drizzle a little alcohol over the top of the cake so that it filters into the newly formed holes.

 Wrap the cake again in greaseproof paper and return to the airtight tin.